Girl Scouts of the USA: Non-sectarian founding

-When the Girl Scouts were first organized, the organization claimed to be "non-sectarian in practice as well as theory".
+When Girl Scouts was first organized, the organization claimed to be "non-sectarian in practice as well as theory".
 By the early 1920s, Catholic Girl Scout units had been founded in New York, Philadelphia, Washington and other cities.
 In the 1920s, about 2,000 Girl Scouts were Catholic.
 During this time, the organization upheld standards which were consistent with the beliefs of the Catholic religion.
 From its founding in 1912, it had Jewish leaders and scouts.